 Conclusion

 To sum up, wall pavers may be applied to a painted wall to give a new look to any area and make the walls look textured.
-The reason behind this is that the paint, the surface, and the adhesive used must be examined well, cleaned, and used appropriately to create a stronghold and a neat look.
+The reason is that the paint, the surface, and the adhesive used must be examined well, cleaned, and used appropriately to create a stronghold and a neat look.
 The decision to level and make the last adjustments for each paver will help to achieve a high level of work.
 If done effectively, a painted wall can be turned into a masterpiece in your house or workplace, provided you follow some steps.